Foster Carers are gold to us and we can always do with more.

 ARF is always looking for more loving ‘temporary homes’ for dogs and foster caring can be an extremely rewarding experience.
-In fact most foster carers find an extra ‘tail’ in the house comes with a range of benefits.
-Not least the feeling that you have saved a dog who might otherwise been put down.
+In fact, most foster carers find an extra ‘tail’ in the house comes with a range of benefits.
+Not least the feeling that you have saved a dog who might otherwise have been euthanised.

 ARF’s objective is to foster a dog for as long as it takes for a new permanent home to be found.
-Some dogs are adopted in a couple of weeks, others take many months, and some are so gorgeous that the carers fall in love with them and adopt them themselves.
-In fact the most common question we are asked by new foster carers is ‘how can I give them away?’
+Some dogs are adopted in a couple of weeks, others may take many months, and some are so gorgeous that the carers fall in love with them and adopt them themselves.
+In fact, the most common question we are asked by new foster carers is ‘how can I let them go?’

-By letting your foster go to a fabulous forever home you are freeing up a space for another needy pound dog.
-Of course at times it can be hard as you grow attached but when you see them happy in their new home it makes it all worthwhile.
+By letting your foster dog go to a fabulous forever home you are freeing up a space for another needy pound dog.
+Of course, at times it can be hard as you grow attached but when you see them happy in their new home it makes it all worthwhile.

 ARF has a very good mentoring system for new foster carers and our mentors can offer sound advice when problems do occur.
-We also have experienced foster carers who are always happy to help with any issues you may be having.
 Please note that we can only accept foster carers from the Canberra/Queanbeyan/Yass region.

 ARF also offers training and information sessions throughout the year which are informative and also a great way to meet other foster carers and talk about your experiences.

 If you are interested in becoming a foster carer please fill in the foster application form here